jimburton/scrabble/chapters/Chapter2.md

    MOB
  PASTE
 ```
-The new letters (O and B) benefit from any bonus squares
+Any bonus squares under the new letters (O and B) add to the score but no bonuses
-they are played on but no bonuses are counted for the letters that are
-already on the board.
-In the next move the word BIT is played, generating
+are counted for the letters that are already on the board.
+In the next move the
-the additional words PI and AT.
+word BIT is played, generating the additional words PI and AT.

 ```
    F
    A